sund/auto-gitlab-backup/README.md

 ## $remoteServer path for gitlab backups
 remoteDest="/var/opt/gitlab/backups"

+## set $localConfDir
+# blank disables conf backups
+# you can create /var/opt/gitlab/backups/configBackups --
+# gitlab doesn't seem to complain with a subfolder
+# in there.
+Plus it will rsync up with the backup.
+# So you won't need to enable a separate rsync run
+localConfDir="/var/opt/gitlab/backups/configBackups"

+## set $remoteServer path for gitlab configs
+# blank disables remote copy
+# unless $localConfDir is outside /var/opt/gitlab/backups/configBackups
+# you can leave this blank
+remoteConfDest=""

 ## Using the CI server?
 #  change to true or 1 to enable CI backups
 enableCIBackup="0"